- Archaeological Sites

 The position of the town, which is well know as the home town of Aristotle, is identified with the reports of the ancient writers, and with the researches of the current classicists.

 The ancient records are clear: They give the towns distance by the ancient Akanthos at the south, they mention that it was coastal, and the most important is that most of the times refer to a small island across Stageira, which was named Kapros.
-(The same name is given for the harbor of the ancient town, which most probably is identified with Olympiadas Gulf, while the coins of Stageira represented a kapros (wild pig).
+The same name is given for the harbor of the ancient town, which most probably is identified with Olympiada gulf, while the coins of Stagira represented a kapros.